 The writers behind this newsletter.

 Ultra trail runner & certified ultra coach.
 Constantly looking to challenge myself and learn, both for myself & my athletes.
-Through Born on the Trail I use science to answer ultrarunning's biggest questions, enabling you to elevate your performance.
+Through Born on the Trail I use science to answer ultrarunning's biggest questions, helping you to elevate your performance.

 You can find recent issues that have been published by Born on the Trail on Reletter by scrolling up to where it says Latest Issues.
 Tap on the link for any of the most recent emails or hit More Issues to see older ones.